 I’m still thinking about candy bowls when the fantasy comes to a grinding halt.
 “Huh?”

 Here, the idea of being interrupted is pasted on so thick that it slows down the narration.
 As a bonus side note, let me remind you that you can also exterminate filler on the topic of interruptions in dialogue.
 There’s formatting to do that work for you.
-Use an em-dash to denote interruption.
+Use an em-dash when you’re writing thoughts to denote interruption.
 I’ve seen a lot of writers using an ellipse and narration, but there’s a much easier and cleaner way.

 Before (less correct):